biosustain/guidelines/guidelines.md

 Role _Contributor without deletes_ mitigates the risks, but does not protect against **modifications**.

-Resource groups should be project-wide instead of team-wide, while following a sensible naming convention.
-It should be clear to what team a given project belongs.
-Tags help where naming is not enough.
+Resource groups (RGs) should be project-wide rather than team-wide, following a sensible naming convention that clearly indicates which team owns a given project.
+Tags can provide additional clarity.

 For example, for a given team _Foo_ and projects _Bar 1_ and _Bar 2_, one could create the following project-wide resource groups: